kplaube/django-seohelper/README.md

 - **Keywords:** index,follow

 Now, when we access the `http://myblog.com/2013/01/01/hello/`, SeoHelper will restore those data from database and will show these in your page.

+## Contributing

+Contributions are very welcome!

+One can run the tests through `tox`.
+With luck, it'll install all the dependencies and set up the virtual environments for the different combinations of Python and Django versions.
+You'll still be required to have the different Python versions in your machine, and it's recommended to use `pyenv` to have it done.

+Activate the different Python versions first:

+    pyenv local 3.10.7 3.9.14 3.8.14 3.7.14

+It's recommended to rely on `Pipfile` to mananage dependencies and venvs:

+    pipenv install --dev

+And finally, you are good to go with Tox:

+    pipenv run tox